It was revealed in Book 8, Chapter 3 the Royal Sword Academy is a boys-only school:

 Since the schools are likely fairly old, maybe it’s not impossible that some are still using the traditional naming convention, with all-girls schools being for witches and co-ed schools being a thus far unconfirmed third option?

-The specifics of schools like NBC and RSA seem to be one of many things that Twst is intentionally leaving open-ended so that users are free to enjoy the various possibilities depending on their own preferences.
+The specifics of NBC seems to be one of many things that Twst is intentionally leaving open-ended so that users are free to enjoy the various possibilities depending on their own preferences.
 We may never get a confirmation either way, but maybe we will?